Infinite-Actuary/Windows10-on-Linux/README.md

-# Windows 10 on Linux
-## Some notes on how to install Windows 10 Education v1703 on Linux Mint 18.2
+# Installing Windows 10 Education v1703 on Linux Mint 18.2

+Most students know [Huskertech](http://sales.unl.edu/software) sells Windows 10 for $25.
+But lesser known is that students enrolled in [programs](http://cba.unl.edu/academic-programs/programs-and-degrees/) associated with the College of Business, such as:

+* Accounting
+* Actuarial Science
+* Agribusiness
+* Business Administration
+* Economics
+* Finance
+* International Business
+* Management
+* Marketing
+* Supply Chain Management

+have access to a variety of **free** software from [Microsoft Imagine](https://en.wikipedia.org/wiki/Microsoft_Imagine) (formerly **DreamSpark**) including Windows 10.
+All graciously provided by [Student IT Resources](http://cba.unl.edu/people/itservices/msdnaa/login/cba-iuv.aspx) and a sprinkle of student fees :)

 ## Preparations - Make Space for Windows 10
 * With a [Live CD](https://en.wikipedia.org/wiki/Live_CD), use `Gparted` to create a (>20 GB) [NTFS](https://en.wikipedia.org/wiki/NTFS) formatted partition on `/dev/sda`